 Distinguished Service Award

 Since 1988, the Association of Child Life Professionals (ACLP) has honored the child life profession’s outstanding leaders and pioneers with the annual Distinguished Service Award.
-The Distinguished Service Award is the highest honor presented by the ACLP Board of Directors, recognizing exceptional members for outstanding contributions to the field of child life.
-The following is a list of award winners from the past 27 years.
+The Distinguished Service Award is the highest honor presented by the ACLP Board of Directors, recognizing exceptional members for their outstanding contributions to the field of child life.
+Below is a history of Distinguished Service Award recipients.

-If you would like to suggest a child life leader who should be considered for this significant recognition by the Award Committee, please contact firstname.lastname@example.org.
+If you would like to suggest a child life leader to be considered for this significant recognition by the Award Committee, please contact email@example.com.

 2020 - Civita Brown, MSEd, CCLS